 Pisco is a colorless or light yellow to amber colored brandy (a liquor distilled from wine or fermented fruit juice).
 It is made from grapes grown in Peru, and by regulation cannot spend any time in wood at all unlike whiskeys, brandy, and rum .
 Rather it must be aged in a non-reactive container such as stainless steel or glass.
 The pristine grape flavor shines through in Pisco, and makes it a very versatile base for cocktails.

-Pisco isn’t just for pisco sours anymore. 😉 Sip it neat, or try it in a Chilcano de Maracuya (A Pisco and Passionfruit Cocktail) a A Blood Orange Pisco Cocktail, or a Cupid’s Cup.
+Pisco isn't just for pisco sours anymore. 😉 Sip it neat, or try try one of these unique pisco cocktails: Chilcano de Maracuya (A Pisco and Passionfruit Cocktail), Star Anise Chilcano, a A Blood Orange Pisco Cocktail, or a Cupid's Cup.

-My Pisco Lemonade with Lemongrass and Mint really is a lemonade with pisco to add a delightful complexity to the flavor.
+My Pisco Lemonade really is a lemonade with pisco to add a delightful complexity to the flavor.
 Omit the pisco for a family-friendly version.
 A lemongrass simple syrup provides herbal sweetness, and I suggest you taste and adjust accordingly.

 - fresh mint leaves